Professor of Law

 Phone: 717.541.3917 Juliet M. Moringiello is a Professor of Law on Widener's Harrisburg Campus.
 Professor Moringiello is a graduate of the Georgetown University School of Foreign Service (B.S.F.S., 1984) and Fordham University School of Law (J.D., 1987), where she was a staff member of the Fordham International Law Journal.
 After graduating from law school, Professor Moringiello joined Emmet, Marvin & Martin in New York, New York, where she specialized in real estate and asset-based financing.
 From 1991 to 1993, Professor Moringiello was a Graduate Fellow in Legal Education at Temple University School of Law, from which she received her LL.M. in 1993.
 She is admitted to practice law in New York and Pennsylvania.

-Professor Moringiello teaches Property, Bankruptcy, Secured Transactions, Sales, the Law of Electronic Commerce, and a seminar on the Mortgage Crisis.
-She has taught as a visiting professor at the University of Georgia, Loyola University Chicago, the University of Pittsburgh, the University of Maryland, the Dickinson School of Law of the Pennsylvania State University and the Université de Paris X in Nanterre, France.
+Professor Moringiello regularly teaches Property, Bankruptcy, Secured Transactions, and Sales, and she has taught seminars on the Law of Electronic Commerce, the Mortgage Crisis and Cities in Crisis.
+She has taught as a visiting professor at the University of Georgia, Loyola University Chicago, the University of Pittsburgh, the University of Maryland, the Dickinson School of Law of the Pennsylvania State University and the Universite de Paris X in Nanterre, France.
 During the Spring Semester of 2010, she served as the Robert M. Zinman Resident Scholar at the American Bankruptcy Institute.

 Professor Moringiello has held numerous leadership positions in the American Bar Association (ABA) Business Law Section, the Association of American Law Schools (AALS) and the Pennsylvania Bar Association.
-She is currently on the editorial boards of Business Law Today (the magazine of the ABA Business Law Section) and two publications of the American Bankruptcy Institute (ABI): the American Bankruptcy Institute Law Review and The ABI Journal.
+She is currently on the editorial boards of Business Law Today (the magazine of the ABA Business Law Section) and the American Bankruptcy Institute Journal.

-Professor Moringiello writes in the areas of bankruptcy, commercial law and electronic commerce, and was honored by the Law School for this work with the 2006 Douglas E. Ray Excellence in Faculty Scholarship Award.
-She is a frequent speaker on those topics and has given presentations at the Annual Meetings of the ABA and AALS, the annual forum of the Eastern District of Pennsylvania Bankruptcy Conference, and at programs presented by the Pennsylvania Bar Institute and the American Bankruptcy Institute.
-Selected Recent Publications
+Professor Moringiello writes in the areas of bankruptcy, commercial law and electronic commerce, and was honored by the Law School for this work with the Douglas E. Ray Excellence in Faculty Scholarship Award for 2006 and 2012.
+She is a frequent speaker on those topics and has given presentations at the Annual Meetings of the ABA, the AALS and the National Conference of Bankruptcy Judges, the annual forum of the Eastern District of Pennsylvania Bankruptcy Conference, and at programs presented by the Pennsylvania Bar Institute and the American Bankruptcy Institute.

 - Mortgage Modification, Equitable Subordination, and the Honest But Unfortunate Creditor, 79 Fordham L. Rev. 1599 (2011)